 TradingView and Arithmos are often grouped together as "investing tools".
-They aren't really competitors — they sit on either side of a workflow.
+They aren't really competitors.
+They sit on either side of a workflow.

 | Capability | TradingView | Arithmos |